 An Estate Attorney Can Help

 The law surrounding irrevocable life insurance trusts is complicated.
 Plus, the facts of each case are unique.
 This article provides a brief, general introduction to the topic.
-For more detailed, specific information, please contact an estate attorney.
+For more detailed information and a discussion about your individual circumstances, please contact an estate planning attorney.